BYL0002/fundoo-server/README.md

 # fundoo-server
 Fundoo Back-end developed on Nodejs Express framework &amp; MongoDb as database.

-# Project Title

-One Paragraph of project description goes here
+Using Redis for caching & amazon-sdk to upload images to amazon s3 bucket.

 ## Getting Started